San Francisco

 “In the US, failure is not necessarily seen in such a negative light – rather, it’s seen as a stepping stone on the path towards success.

-“It’s a real eye-opener for many students.
+“It’s a real eye-opening experience for many students.

 “It changes the way they think and makes them a bit more willing to take a risk in what they do in the future.